Skip to main content Skip to search

 On May 7th, the Zahava and Moshael Straus Center for Torah and Western Thought of Yeshiva University hosted its annual Rabbi Allan Mirvis Lecture, which took place at the Fifth Avenue Synagogue in Manhattan.
 The event, titled “Antisemitism, the Media, and the Jews,” drew a compelling dialogue among some of the most notable voices in Jewish media: John Podhoretz, editor of Commentary Magazine; Alana Newhouse, editor-in-chief of Tablet Magazine; and Elliot Kaufman, letters editor at the Wall Street Journal.
 Straus Director Rabbi Dr. Meir Soloveichik moderated the event.

-The evening began with a private reception with Rabbi Dr. Soloveichik, Ted Mirvis, Moshael Straus, the panelists, and other supporters of the Straus Center.
+The evening began with a private reception with Rabbi Soloveichik, Ted Mirvis, Moshael Straus, the panelists, and other supporters of the Straus Center.
 Attendees mingled with Straus Scholars and other community members and friends.

 The main event, with over 130 attendees, began with remarks from Rabbi Soloveichik, who memorialized Rabbi Allan Mirvis as a Jewish leader who “bridged the world of the Yeshiva with the world at large.”
 His reflections were followed by an introduction from Ted Mirvis, the event’s sponsor.
 Mirvis highlighted the double standards facing Jews in the fight against antisemitism, particularly in the wake of October 7th.
 He denounced those who continue to deny the atrocities that took place, and he called on the audience to continue to fight against the hypocrisy and hatred being leveled at Jews in America and in Israel.